Breathfang/BreathfangGeoNodes/README.md

 ### For contributing blend file
 - Blender 4.5 LTS (for base version) or 5.2 LTS (for extension pack)
 - For contributing .blend file, you will need to create a new blend file and put into `GN_Blend_File` folder.
+- I could improve your nodes and merge it into a main file if I consider your blend file is ready.
+- You can comtribute between Geometry Nodes and Shading Nodes.

 ### For contributing addon file
 - Blender 4.5 LTS (for base version) or 5.2 LTS (for extension pack)